-You’d think that in a game series called “Dark Souls,” they’d at least tell you what to you with all the souls you’re collecting, but it isn’t made super obvious right away.
-Since Dark Souls 3 was the first game I played in the series, it took me a couple of minutes to figure out exactly what they are used for.
+You’d think that in a game series called “Dark Souls,” they’d at least tell you what to you with all the souls you’re collecting, but it isn’t made obvious.
+Since Dark Souls 3 was the first game I played in the series, it took me a few minutes to figure out exactly what they are used for.

-These are the core ways to spend souls, but there are a lot of ways to get them and use them.
-Boss Souls I’ll explain everything you need to know about spending souls in Dark Souls 3.
+These are the core ways to spend souls, but there are many ways to get and use them.
+Boss Souls, I’ll explain everything you need to know about spending souls in Dark Souls 3.

 Recollecting dropped souls

 You’ve probably noticed by now that you drop all your souls when you die.
-If it’s only your first death, you can go and collect them from the ground.
-After dying a second time, any souls laying on the ground will be lost forever.
+You can collect them from the ground if it’s only your first death.
+After dying a second time, any souls lying on the ground will be lost forever.

-There have been several times I repeatedly died on a boss, so the souls just kept building up.
-It’s a nice bonus if you are able to collect a large number of souls right before fighting a boss.
+Several times I repeatedly died on a boss, so the souls kept building up.
+Collecting many souls right before fighting a boss is a nice bonus.

-Falling off a cliff will cause the souls to spawn near the edge of the cliff, so you don’t have to worry about them permanently disappearing on your first death.
-Just always remember to touch your bloodstain, or else you may end up losing some hard-earned souls.
+Falling off a cliff will cause the souls to spawn near its edge, so you don’t have to worry about them permanently disappearing on your first death.
+Remember to touch your bloodstain, or you may lose some hard-earned souls.

-In Dark Souls 3, you’re able to level up your character by spending a certain amount of souls.
+In Dark Souls 3, you can level up your character by spending a certain amount of souls.
 Each time you level up, the number of souls you need increases.
-Fortunately, enemies drop more souls the further you progress in the game, so farming isn’t really necessary.
+Fortunately, enemies drop more souls the further you progress in the game, so farming isn’t necessary.

-You never know when you’re gonna get ambushed or invaded by another player.
-If you’re worried about getting invaded, check out this post I wrote on how to prevent invasions.
+You never know when you’ll get ambushed or invaded by another player.
+If you’re worried about getting invaded, check out this post on preventing invasions.

 Because of this, I recommend spending souls as soon as you get enough for your next level.
-Bosses will drop quite a bit of souls, so you should definitely level up after beating one.
-The actual Boss Soul, however, can be either turned into a cool weapon or consumed for a large number of souls.
+Bosses will drop quite a bit of soul, so you should level up after beating one.
+The actual Boss Soul, however, can be turned into a cool weapon or consumed by many souls.

 I recommend saving your Boss Souls until you’re 100% sure you don’t want the weapon it gives you because consuming it forces you to wait until NG+ to get it again.